Chrissyx/newsscript/Readme.txt

 upload the "newsticker.php" to the same location you've uploaded the "news.php" before.

+Update to new version
+Upload, just like the installation, all files by replacing every file with its newer version.
+Point your browser to the "update.php" in the "newsscript" folder and follow the instructions.
+IMPORTANT: Delete the "update.php" after updating the script!

 FAQ
 -How to manage my news script?
 Just point your browser to the "index.php" file in the "newsscript" folder, as you did during the installation and